neoforged/.github/primers/26.1/index.md

     - `Entity`
         - `fluidHeight` is now final
         - `getTags` -> `entityTags`
+        - `getRandomY` now has an overload that specifies the spread `double`
     - `Leashable$Wrench#ZERO` is now final
     - `LivingEntity`
         - `interpolation` is now final